rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

 ```
 > File name is unique for each version!
 Do not copy the above command.
 This is an example!

+2. Wait until appears you will see "Solve the captcha on the page manually!!!".
+Next, you will see a captcha with text input in the browser window created.
+You solve it and then just do nothing, the algorithm will do everything for you.

-2. Wait until appears you will see the license key
+3. Wait until appears you will see the license key

 > This information will also be written to a file named "Today date - ESET KEYS.txt"
 >